 Regarding the composition of the board, the current Swiss company law is very flexible and the shareholders enjoy broad discretion.
-Swiss company law contains no rule on the maximum number of seats, no age restrictions on board members and, so far, no diversity requirement for companies.
-The current revision of the Swiss company law proposes the introduction of guidelines on gender representation for the boards of directors and executive boards in listed companies (see 2.2 Current Corporate Governance Issues and Developments).
+Swiss company law contains no rule on the maximum number of seats and no age restrictions on board members.
+A very recent revision of Swiss company law introduced guidelines on gender representation for the board of directors (at least 30% of each gender) as well as for the executive board (at least 20% of each gender) in listed companies.
+These regulations shall create transparency and follow a "comply or explain" concept.
+Unlike the other provisions of the revision of the Swiss company law which shall enter into force around 2022, the provision on gender representation already entered into effect on 1 January 2021.